yusufipk/trillo-react/README.md

 # Trillo

 A mockup travel page.
 The design is created by Jonas Schmedtmann.
-I've implemented the webpage using React, SASS and HTML.
+I've implemented the webpage using React and SASS.

 [Live Demo](https://yusufipk.github.io/trillo-react/)